IKoshelev/dotnet-practice-starter/readme.md

 docker compose down; docker compose --profile infrastructure --profile app-aspnet up -d --build
 ```

-SSH into container and in `/source/app` (default workdir in Dockerfile) run `dotnet run`.
+SSH into container or use VSCode extension to connect VSCode to it and in `/source/app` (default workdir in Dockerfile) run `dotnet run`.
 Navigate to `https://localhost:5002/` You will have to instruct your browser to trust certificate of Identity Server.
 This method also works with `app-console` profile.

 ## Database management and persistance